-NOTICE - Classification of Wild Trout Streams - Proposed Additions, Amendments, and Revisions January 2021
+NOTICE - Classification of Wild Trout Streams - Additions, Amendments, and Revisions January 2021

 The listing of a stream section as a wild trout stream is a biological designation that does not determine how it is managed.
 The Commission relies upon many factors in determining the appropriate management of streams.
-This Notice outlines the proposed addition of streams or portions of streams, and the amendment of the name of a stream currently listed, to the Commission’s list of wild trout streams which will be considered during the Commission meeting on January 25 and 26, 2021.
+This Notice outlines the proposed addition of streams or portions of streams, and the amendment of the name of a stream currently listed, to the Commission’s list of wild trout streams which were considered and approved during the Commission meeting on January 25 and 26, 2021.

-NOTICE - Proposed Changes to List of Class A Wild Trout Waters - January 2021
+NOTICE - Changes to List of Class A Wild Trout Waters - January 2021

 It is the Commission’s policy to manage self-sustaining Class A wild trout populations as a renewable natural resource to conserve that resource and the angling it provides.
 Criteria has been developed for Class A wild trout fisheries that are species specific.
 The Notice outlines wild trout biomass classification criteria by species and proposes the addition of new stream sections to the list of Class A wild trout streams.

 NOTICE - Special Regulation Designations - Big Bass, Panfish Enhancement